 Eligibility

 Each year, select industry leaders will be recognized for their lifetime of contributions to the retail loss prevention industry as they are inducted into the Loss Prevention Hall of Honor.
-The Hall is a place to tell the story of their achievements, to celebrate their success, and to continue their legacy, preserving their lessons in leadership as examples for future generations of loss prevention professionals.
+The Hall is a place to tell the story of their achievements, to celebrate their success, and to continue their legacy, preserving their lessons in leadership, and the memories we have shared working alongside them, all serving as examples for future generations of loss prevention professionals.

 To be eligible for nomination, the individual must have served in a leadership role of Director or above within the retail loss prevention industry, or, if they are a solution provider, have been directly responsible for their significant contribution, achievement, innovation, or role as a stand-out leader.
 They may be a current leader, retired, or may be nominated in posthumous recognition.